 It was an economic decision first and foremost, and enables us to continue to be as environmentally conscious as we can.
 We've definitely seen some significant cost savings in the few months that we've had the solar system implemented.
 We have a vineyard that takes care to have as small an impact on the climate as possible, of course, but principally this decision was about cost savings and electricity savings.
 And on both counts, it's worked.

 Castle Glen has always looked at ways to lower its environmental impact and with the help of Aesco the opportunity to go even greener came with the Clean Technology Food and Foundries Investment Program offering grants.

 This is our story of how our environmentally conscious practices, along with the Australian government putting a price on pollution is working for Castle Glen.
 It isn't always glamorous, but by making changes in lighting, improving equipment, installing solar panels and a wind turbine (coming this year), all with the support of grants that are made possible by Australia's price on pollution, our line-up of products are getting even better.
 All Castle Glen customers can drink with a clean green conscious - making a difference to our planet with every sip!

 The Millar Family originates from areas in England, Scotland and Ireland.
 The first people to use the name Millar were a family who live in the Scottish/English Borderlands.

-In 13th Century Britain after the death by poisoning of a prominent Courtier, King Alexander III held an inquest and established that the King's miller had an important position of trust.
+In 13th Century Britain after the death by poisoning of a prominent Courtier, King Alexander III held an inquest and established that the King's millar had an important position of trust.
 The food or drink of important people, especially Royalty was to only be entrusted to those who were truly loyal.
-The King's miller, his baker and his brewer were trusted Courtiers and often gifted with extensive lands to ensure their loyalty.
+The King's millar, his baker and his brewer were trusted Courtiers and often gifted with extensive lands to ensure their loyalty.

 The Millar Family